This post may contain affiliate links. See our affiliate disclosure for more.

 Gig economy jobs have become a two-edged sword in today’s COVID-19 world.
-But despite the uncertainty of the economy, working for yourself, having flexible working hours, and not being restricted by office walls is still a driving factor the popularity of today’s gig economy jobs.
+But despite the uncertainty of the economy, working for yourself, having flexible working hours, and not being restricted by office walls is still a driving factor in the popularity of today’s gig economy jobs.

 A recent study reveals that 36% of the U.S. workforce are freelancers, which represents 57.3 million people, who contribute nearly $1.4 trillion to the economy on an annual basis.

 63% of them also shared that they have decided on this work pattern by choice and not out of necessity.